guitupetidutra-ship-it/dr-tulu/README.md

 - **[`rl/`](rl/)**: RL training code based on [Open-Instruct](https://github.com/allenai/open-instruct) for training deep research agents with GRPO and evolving rubrics.

 For detailed setup and usage instructions, see the README files in each subdirectory.

+---

+## Acknowledgments

+DR Tulu is provided by The Allen Institute for Artificial Intelligence (Ai2).
+The code for this project is developed in collaboration with student researchers at the University of Washington, Carnegie Mellon University, and MIT.